Xbz-24/WX-Editor/README.md

-# wxEditor: A Simple Code Editor
+# wxEditor: A Lightweight Code Editor

 ## Overview
 wxEditor is a lightweight, cross-platform text editor designed for basic code editing.
 It is built using the wxWidgets framework to provide a native look and feel on each platform.